p0lunin/teloc/README.md

     }
 }

-// derive macro can be used when all fields implement `Dependency` trait, but we do not recommend use it in production
+// derive macro can be used when all fields implement `Dependency` trait, but we recommend use #[inject] macro it in production
-// code
+// code instead
 #[derive(Dependency)]
 struct Controller {
     number_service: ConstService,